mobizon/mobizon-api-docs/src/v1/en/campaign/api/list.md

 ### Receipt of the campaigns list
 {{EXAMPLE_QUERY}}

 If the filter by campaign creation date or the launch date is not set, then the system automatically sets the filter by creation date for the last 24 hours from the current time(from 00:00:00 of the last 24 hours to the current moment by the user's time).
 The maximum sampling interval by creation date/launch date makes 90 days when trying to search for a longer interval only the results for the last 90 days before the date of the end of the search interval will return.
 If you set the start date or the end date only, the second date will be calculated and installed automatically at a distance of 90 days from the set one.
 If the date range is invalid (the end date is greater than the start date), then the result will be empty.
-When installing only dates, the time is set automatically - for start dates to `00: 00: 00`, and for end dates to` 23: 59: 59` according to user time in the system.
+When installing only dates, the time is set automatically - for start dates to `00:00:00`, and for end dates to `23:59:59` according to user timezone settings.

 #### Request parameters